Why do you need travel insurance for pre-existing conditions?

 Depending on the type of medical condition you have, finding specialist providers to cover you can be challenging and expensive.
 This is where Medical Travel Compared can help.

-Our simple online comparison tool helps you find affordable quotes in minutes, so why not give it a try today?Get a quote
+Our simple online comparison tool helps you find affordable quotes in minutes, so you know you're getting the best travel insurance for pre-existing medical conditions.
+Why not give it a try today?Get a quote

 Medical screening for pre-existing conditions

-With Medical Travel Compared, the process of disclosing your pre-existing conditions is very straightforward.
+With Medical Travel Compared, the process of disclosing your conditions when applying for holiday insurance with pre-existing conditions is very straightforward.

 You’ll be able to declare your conditions once you’ve entered a number of details regarding your trip - as well as selecting the type of policy you need, whether that’s for a single trip, or an annual multi-trip policy.